 No doubt, Grand Canyon is unlike any other in the American Southwest but Antelope is also second to none.

-Do you know, apart from Antelope, the Southwest has endless number of slot canyons – Buckskin Gulch, Zebra Slot Canyon, Mountain Sheep Canyon, Deer Creek Narrows, Rattlesnake Canyon, Peek-a-Boo and Spooky Gulches, Willis Creek, Zion Narrows, Kanarra Creek, the Little Wild Horse, Pastel Canyon, White Domes Canyon, Baptist Draw, Owl Canyon, Keyhole Canyon, Beartrap Canyon, Pumphouse Canyon, Moonshine Wash, Long Canyon….and the list continues.
+Do you know, apart from Antelope, the Southwest has an endless number of slot canyons – Buckskin Gulch, Zebra Slot Canyon, Mountain Sheep Canyon, Deer Creek Narrows, Rattlesnake Canyon, Peek-a-Boo and Spooky Gulches, Willis Creek, Zion Narrows, Kanarra Creek, the Little Wild Horse, Pastel Canyon, White Domes Canyon, Baptist Draw, Owl Canyon, Keyhole Canyon, Beartrap Canyon, Pumphouse Canyon, Moonshine Wash, Long Canyon….and the list continues.

 Most of the canyons are located within a 10-12 mile radius.